 Cereals along with breast milk, formula milk or water have always been the leading food that most parents rely on.
 Yes, it is quick to make and most importantly, rich in minerals and nutrients.
 Cereals are also easily digestible for babies and less likely to cause allergies.
 As a health-savvy parent, I always prefer organic food for my family.
-Although I have a lot of recipes to share, here are my top picks that are rich in wholesome and delicious ingredients that will actually taste like a real meal - no bland baby food here!
+Although I have a lot of recipes to share, here are my two top picks that are rich in wholesome and delicious ingredients that will actually taste like a real meal - no bland baby food here!

-1. Rice Baby Cereal
+1. Rice cereal

 1. ¼ Cup Rice: I recommend using organic brown rice.
 As opposed to white rice in which all the key nutrients have been stripped, brown rice has tons of nutrients and health benefits.
 Going organic ensures that the rice is pesticide-free and has less arsenic in it.

 2. 1 Cup Water: You can also use sodium-free bone broth or sodium-free veggie for additional nutrients and flavor.

 3. Liquid for Blending: You can use bone broth, water, veggie broth, breast milk or formula.

 Pro tip - Soaking the rice: